Jack Slevkoff's Enterprises

 INGREDIENTS:

-9 pounds whole fresh loquats with pits inplace.
+9 pounds whole fresh loquats with pits in place.

 7 pounds if pits are removed.